NATO's unity will be tested at summit in Vilnius | Law-Order

 Jake Sullivan, Biden's national security adviser, described the summit as “an important moment on that pathway toward membership'' and that allies need to “discuss the reforms that are still necessary for Ukraine to come up to NATO standards.”
 NATO could use the occasion to elevate its relationship with Ukraine, creating what would be known as the NATO-Ukraine Council and giving Kyiv a seat at the table for consultations.

-Also in the spotlight in Vilnius will be Turkish President Recep Tayyip Erdogan, the main obstacle blocking Sweden's attempts to join NATO alongside its neighbor Finland.
+Also in the spotlight in Vilnius will be Turkish President Recep Tayyip Erdogan, the main obstacle blocking Sweden's attempts to join NATO alongside its neighbour Finland.

 Erdogan accuses Sweden of being too lenient on anti-Islamic demonstrations and militant Kurdish groups that have waged a decades-long insurgency in Turkey.